marcolax22/digital_methods/README.md

 The project includes the code, qualitative and quantative data, as well as the documentation of the qualitative and quantative approaches.

+Write a Request for the data to: marco.l@correlaid.org

 ## Data Collection

 - The process and code of the data collection can be found in the script `data-collection.ipynb`.